Menu

 [NOTE TO READER:

-This is a very complicated and extremely emotional subject.
+This is a very complicated and extremely emotive subject.
 The viewpoints presented here are for academic purposes only and the reader must remember that there is no ‘competition’ as to which theories are more correct than others.
 The purpose of this essay is simply to point out the diverse array of theological material on the topic of Providence vs. chance as deliberated upon by some of our great Torah thinkers.]

 INTRODUCTION: